computingdolas/Stream_Benchnmark/README.md

 # Stream_Benchnmark for NUMA Machine @ intel Processor - 3.2Ghz
 This stream specifically desisgned for NUMA machine.
 This stream benchmark does not measure memory bandwidth, but can be freely adapted to it.
 It supports NUMA memory allocation.
-It currently Supports
+It currently supports four types of Analysis

 1. Memory Bandwidth Limited - ADD Operations
 2. Compute Bound - ADD Operations